kosher9/covid_state_checker/README.md

 Give a :star:️ if you like this project!
 ## Acknowledgments

-- Microverse offered guidance on how to make the project more professional
+- Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).